-During the season, 18-hole players can earn the opportunity to play in the next higher division by shooting a score of 10 over par or better.
+During the season, 18-hole boys can earn the opportunity to play in the next higher division by shooting a score of 10 over par or better.
+Girls in the Silver Division can elect to move up to the Gold Division if they shoot a score of 92 or better.
 They can move up in any event after shooting the score.
 Once they move up, they can’t go back to the previous division.

 If the player elects not to move up, and shoots a second score of 10 over par or less the player is required to move up to the Gold Division unless: